Vivify-Ideas/docker-registry-webhook/README.md

 ]
 ```

-- Branches property tells what git repositories branches should server build
+- Branches property tells what git repositories branches should server build (branch value is webhook where notification should be sent on successful build)
 - If exists, `dockerFiles` property tells how to handle projects with multiple Dockerfiles

 ## How to initialize projects ?